 A DAM platform is typically a centralised database of photos, videos, documents and other related media files, including design assets, branding assets and brand guidelines.

 A DAM platform helps with locating, manipulating and sharing digital media, which ultimately improves digital task efficiency.
-A DAM platform is also the single source of truth for the digital assets owned by an organisation.
+DAMs are also the single source of truth for the digital assets owned by an organisation.

 Managing your digital assets is fundamental for the smooth day-to-day operation of your organisation.
-Particularly within the arts and culture sector (infamous for sprawling, un-managed data), digital assets are used on an hourly basis for most modern marketers, fundraising teams, collections management teams, systems managers etc.
+Particularly within the arts and culture sector (infamous for sprawling, un-managed data), digital assets are used on an hourly basis for most modern marketers, fundraising teams, collections management teams, systems managers et al.

 Why you need a DAM

-As with most purpose-built software, DAMs have a huge number of specific features.
+As with most purpose-built software, DAMs have a plethora of features.
 Ultimately, a DAM is designed to solve the conundrum of identifying and locating files in the digital soup of platforms at your cultural organisation.

 Typical benefits of implementing a DAM are listed below.
 Some of these benefits are realised with other file storage systems, but none do it quite so well as a dedicated DAM: